-Job title Performance scientist
+Job title Performance sports scientist

 Employer McLaren Applied Services

-How did you become a performance scientist?
+How did you become a performance sports scientist?

-I’d say there was some luck involved!
+Becoming a performance sports scientist I'd say there was some luck involved!
 Yet while you can be lucky getting a job, you need more than luck to keep it.
 I did both an undergraduate and a masters degree in sports science, but it was my voluntary work – for Aldershot Town FC – that impressed.
 I worked voluntarily during my summers.
 It was hard not earning any money at the time, but it paid off in the long run.

 What does a sports scientist do?

 I work for McLaren Applied Technologies and I help train the team behind the team, so the pit crew and engineers.
 I help ensure they’re fit for each race.
 The pit crew, for example, is a crucial part of the McLaren team, and it’s important they’re able to execute a pit stop accurately and in the quickest time.
 To help them do that, we work on the fundamentals of sleep, nutrition, hydration and immune function, and then apply strength and fitness training to help them do the job to the best of their ability.

 What does that involve?